Mateusão

-Mateus Dias Lima (born 23 April 2004), known as Mateus Lima or Mateusão, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Flamengo.
+Mateus Dias Lima (born 23 April 2004), known as Mateus Lima or Mateusão, is a Brazilian professional footballer who plays as a forward for UAE Pro League club Shabab Al Ahli.

 Career

-Early Career
+Early career

-Born in Três Marias, Minas Gerais, Mateusão began his career with América Mineiro before being transferred to CR Flamengo on 29 April 2019.
+Born in Três Marias, Minas Gerais, Mateusão began his career with América Mineiro before being transferred to Flamengo on 29 April 2019.

 Flamengo

-On 3 June 2020, he signed his first professional contract with the latter club, until April 2025.
+On 3 June 2020, he signed his first professional contract with Flamengo until April 2025.

 Mateusão made his professional debut for Flamengo on 2 March 2021, coming on as a 76th-minute substitute for Yuri de Oliveira in a 1–0 Campeonato Carioca home win over Nova Iguaçu.
 On 19 August of the following year, he renewed his contract until 2027.

+Shabab Al Ahli

+On 22 July 2023, Flamengo accepted the €2.0m offer from UAE Pro League club Shabab Al Ahli to transfer Mateusão.